bynjh007/Nature_2022_FGFR2_truncation/README.md

 These are the pipelines and codes used for FGFR2 c-terminal truncation study

 # What are included in this repository?
-pipelines and R codes, and sh files to preprocessing the data
+pipelines (snakemake) and R codes, and sh files to preprocessing the data